-After two years of study at Winthrop, Pre-Engineering students have three options available to further their engineering education:
+After two years of study at Winthrop, Pre-Engineering students have two options available to further their engineering education:

-- 1. Dual Degree option: Students selecting this option spend three years at Winthrop and two to three years at Clemson University.
-Upon graduation, they receive a Bachelor of Science degree in chemistry from Winthrop and an engineering degree from Clemson. - 2.
-Engineering School option: After two to three years at Winthrop, students selecting this option transfer directly into a specific program at an engineering school such as Clemson University, the University of South Carolina, Virginia Tech, Georgia Tech, North Carolina State, or the University of Florida to complete an engineering degree in their field of interest within another two to three years. - 3.
+- 1. Engineering School option: After two to three years at Winthrop, students selecting this option transfer directly linto a specific program at an engineering school such as Clemson University, the University of South Carolina, Virginia Tech, Georgia Tech, North Carolina State, or the University of Florida to complete an engineering degree in their field of interest within another two to three years. - 2.
 Winthrop Science/Mathematics Degree option: After two years at Winthrop, Pre-Engineering students selecting this option decide to complete a Bachelor of Science (e.g. mathematics, Chemistry, Computer Science, Environmental Science) at Winthrop within another two years and then to matriculate directly into a graduate engineering or science program at an engineering school or research university.